 Sewage Systems and Sewage Works

-The following circumstances describe when the establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage is a significant threat:
+The threat is 'the establishment, operation or maintenance of a system that collects, stores, transmits, treats or disposes of sewage.
+The following chart describes the changes in the 2021 Directors Technical Rules for the subcategories of sewage works.